SOA CPD Requirement

 CAS CE Credit

-The Qualification Standard for Actuaries Issuing Statements of Actuarial Opinion in the United States (US Qualification Standard) took effect January 1, 2008.
+The Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States took effect Jan.
+1, 2008 and was developed by the American Academy Actuaries’ Committee on Qualifications, on behalf of the five U.S, actuarial organizations.

 The SOA believes that this symposium may be suitable for filling this requirement as continuing education under the US Qualification standard.
 Ultimately, it is an actuary’s responsibility to make a reasonable, good-faith determination of what CE opportunities will enhance his or her ability to practice in a desired field.